yeuai/botscript/README.md

 Built-in pattern capability already supported in BotScript.
 Just declare and use basic [Regular Expressions](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Regular_Expressions) within form: `/(\w+)\s(\w+)/` and it will capture two words `John Smith`, for example.

-A pattern must be wrapped in `/` and use advanced syntax which [XRegExp](http://xregexp.com/) supports.
+A pattern must be wrapped in `/` to use advanced syntax which [XRegExp](http://xregexp.com/) supports.

 Example: